 Caving ladders are quite unique.
 They are made of metal and are flexible, so they can be coiled up when not in use to fit in a pack and transported.
 The advantage of being metallic is that they are tough and unlike rope which can be worn away or even severed, they are bomb proof in any situation.

 Sounds good?
 There is a hitch.
-Because they are not solid, it means they have the tendancy to flail around if your technique is not good.
+Because they are not solid, it means they have the tendency to flail around if your technique is not good.
 The usual outcome is that the ladder swings out below you and you end up hanging on with just your arms.
-In that situation your arms will tire VERY quickly and you risk losing your grip.
+In that situation your arms will tire very quickly and you risk losing your grip.

 All ladder climbs should be belayed.
-This means you will wear a harness connected to a rope at the top of the pitch, in case you slip and fall, get hit by a falling rock and lose consciousness, get too tired to keep holding on (which is almost always due to poor technique).
-If a harness is not available then one can be made using tape.
+This means you will wear a harness connected to a rope at the top of the pitch, let out (belayed) by another caver in case you slip and fall, get hit by a falling rock and lose consciousness, get too tired to keep holding on (which is almost always due to poor technique).
+If a harness is not available, then one can be made using tape.
 Or as a worst case just tie a bowline knot around your body under your arms.
 A fall with just a rope around you will hurt (and potentially crack ribs) but it will stop you from falling.

 The caver at the top of the pitch will use a ‘belay device’ to catch your fall if you come off the ladder.
 Such devices include stitch plates, racks, or even just a knot called a munter hitch tied around a carabiner (although this is not ideal as it twists the rope), but is a perfectly good makeshift belay if nothing else is available.